wasimdcode/My-Python/Hotel Management Project/README.md

 Also, it’s My Dream to Create a Software By Myself and made with ✨ love, bugs, and caffeine ✨.

 🤝 Credits
-Made with 💖 by **Wasim** – A student, dreamer, and future software engineer 🚀
+Made with 💖 by **Wasim Turk** – A student, dreamer, and future software engineer 🚀

 🧾 Extra Notes
 - This app doesn’t connect to a real hotel 😅